VincidaB/ipd/scripts/README.md

                             Supply a camera id or or 'ALL' to download all cameras for the specified dataset --id                        {ALL, dataset_basket_0, dataset_basket_1,..., dataset_texturedbg_3}
-                            Supply a dataset id or 'ALL' to download all datasets for specified camera --folder FOLDER         Folder to download/extract the datasets to --extract               Flag to extract the downloaded dataset(s)
+                            Supply a dataset id or 'ALL' to download all datasets for specified camera --root FOLDER           Folder to download/extract the datasets to --extract               Flag to extract the downloaded dataset(s)
     ```